Every Drop Counts (2005)

 Collaboration with Cynthia Lawson Jaramillo.

-Every Drop Counts is an interactive, quasi-scientific sculpture that acts as a metaphor for a cause-and-effect relationship.
-Every viewer has the opportunity to release single drops of water that trigger illuminated text displays.
+An interactive, quasi-scientific sculpture that acts as a metaphor for a cause-and-effect relationship.
+The viewer has the opportunity to release single drops of water that trigger illuminated text displays.
 The information released is an array of short but provocative fragments about water scarcity, pollution, and conservation tips interspersed with ancient water-related proverbs from diverse cultures.

 Exhibited at Exit Art, New York, NY.